Travis Tripucka: St. Louis Rams

-In May 2012, he signed with the St. Louis Rams as an undrafted free agent.
+In May 2012, Tripucka signed with the St. Louis Rams as an undrafted free agent.
 On August 27, 2012, he was released.

 New York Jets

 On January 3, 2013, Tripucka was signed by the New York Jets to a future/reserve contract.
 He was released on June 17, 2013.

 Personal life

-He is the son of Janice and former two-time NBA All-Star Kelly Tripucka who played basketball professionally from 1981 to 1991, as well as the grandson of former NFL (and CFL) quarterback Frank Tripucka.
-Tripucka has a sister, Reagan, and a brother, Jake who is a midfielder with the Charlotte Hounds.
+Tripucka is the son of Janice and former two-time NBA All-Star Kelly Tripucka who played basketball professionally from 1981 to 1991, as well as the grandson of former NFL (and CFL) quarterback Frank Tripucka.
+He has a sister, Reagan, and a brother, Jake, who is a midfielder with the Charlotte Hounds.
 He is also the nephew of standout basketball player Todd Tripucka and Chris Tripucka, former wide receiver of Doug Flutie at Boston College.